Alicia Alonzo

-Germelina Viana Hernandez (born June 1, 1946), known professionally as Alicia Alonzo, is a Filipino actress in movies and television in the Philippines.
+Germelina Viana Hernandez (born June 1, 1946), known professionally as Alicia Alonzo, is a retired Filipino actress in movies and television in the Philippines.
 She is the sister of action star Anthony Alonzo.

 Career

 She was a flight attendant for Philippine Air Lines.
 Her fate took a dramatic turn when her younger brother, actor Anthony Alonzo†, saw an advertisement by Lea Productions searching for a new star.

 She joined showbiz from 1967 in Kapag Puso'y Sinugatan, Together Again, So Happy Together, Kwatang: A Star Is Born and Karate Kid.

 She appeared in more than 140 movies and television shows up to date including Donata (1968), Marahas Ang Daigdig (1970), Kamay Na Gumagapang (1974), Kutong Lupa (1976), and Roberta (1979), among others.
 In the 1980s, Alonzo appeared in Uhaw Sa Kalayaan (1980), Bakit Bughaw Ang Langit?
 (1981) starring Nora Aunor and Dennis Roldan, Santa Claus Is Coming To Town!
 (1982) with Robert Arevalo, Liza Lorena and Raoul Aragon, Condemned (1984) starring Nora Aunor, Dan Alvaro, Gina Alajar and Sonny Parsons, Sa Dibdib Ng Sierra Madre (1985), Saan Nagtatago Ang Pag-ibig?
 (1987) starring Vilma Santos, Ricky Davao and Gloria Romero, Tamis Ng Unang Halik (1989) with Kristina Paner and Cris Villanueva.
 She did movies also in the 1990s Sagot Ng Puso (1990) with Sheryl Cruz and Romnick Sarmenta, Alyas Boy Kano (1992), Warat (1999), and Soltera (1999) with Maricel Soriano.

 She was also cast in a classic Philippine TV series Anna Liza played by Julie Vega aired from 1980 to 1986.
 She also appeared in TV series like Ikaw Lang ang Mamahalin (2001), Mulawin (2004), Lupin (2007), Mula sa Puso (2011) and Maalaala Mo Kaya series.

 In 2018, she staged a comeback on GMA Network after four years to play a grandmother role in Kara Mia.

+In 2025, it was revealed through an interview with Julius Babao that she has now decided to retire from showbusiness and is now living as a consecrated layperson at the Caryana Monastery in Magalang, Pampanga.
+She stated that she left her acting career behind in order to focus entirely on her faith.